-Conversations About Language & Culture is now available in electronic format and paperback format on all major booksellers, including:
+Conversations About Language & Culture is now available in hardcover, paperback and electronic format on all major booksellers, including:

 Also available via your library through JSTOR, ProQuest Ebook Central, and EBSCO’s GOBI.

 This Ideas Roadshow Collection includes the following 5 Ideas Roadshow Conversations plus a detailed preface highlighting the connections between the different books.
 Each individual book is broken into chapters with a detailed introduction and questions for discussion at the end of each chapter:

 I. Babbling Barbarians: How Translators Keep Us Civilized – A Conversation with David Bellos, translator and professor in French literature at Princeton University.
 This conversation examines many fascinating features of language and translation, including the value of a translation as opposed to the original work, translating humour, the Bergman Effect and more.

 II.
 China, Culturally Speaking – A conversation with Michael Berry, Professor of Contemporary Chinese Cultural Studies at UCLA and a world-renowned Chinese literary translator and film scholar.
 This conversation covers a wide range of topics such as the appeal of literary translation, modern and contemporary Chinese literature, the history and development of Chinese cinema, popular culture in modern China, censorship, and the importance of staying true to one’s values.

 III.
 The Value of Voice – A Conversation with Nick Couldry, Professor of Media, Communications and Social Theory in the Department of Media and Communications at the London School of Economics.
 This conversation explores how the media can be used as a filter to examine power structures, political movements, economic interests, democracy and our evolving notion of culture, the importance of voice and the challenge posed by media institutions that order the social, political, cultural, economic, and ethical dimensions of our lives.